sarahmclo/colourway/README.md

 ### Wireframes

-Wireframes serve as the blueprint for our website, outlining the layout and functionality of each page.
-They help us visualise the user experience and iterate on design concepts before implementation.
+Wireframes serve as the blueprint for the website, outlining the layout and functionality of each page.
+They help us visualise the user experience and iterate on design concepts and scope before implementation.

 Wireframes for this site were created with [Balsamiq](https://balsamiq.com/).